-My garden is not only great for growing things to eat.
+My garden is not only great for growing beautiful and tasty things to eat.
 Many plants also have medicinal value so this year, I have finally got around to giving my home apothecary its own dedicated space.

 My apothecary has certainly grown since the start of the year!

 This is your most important tool!
 When making preparations, keep a record of your recipes, processes and dates.
-Should you wish to replicate that miracle wrinkle cream you created, you’ll be glad you have kept excellent records.
+Should you wish to replicate that divine facial oil or wonderful surface cleaner you created, you’ll be glad you have kept excellent records.

 It is also a good idea to keep a running inventory sheet of what you have “in stock” so you can easily see when items have expired.
 I do a quick stocktake of my apothecary cupboard every season.